mess42/pyrate/README.md

     >>> cfg.load_config_file()

-to update the internal dictionary.
+to update the internal dictionary `cfg.raw_config_dict`.
+It is planned that the `ConfigFile` class provides easy access to all stuff from the config file, not just the raw dictionary.

-In the future there will be more properties of the raytracer added to the config file.
+In the future there will be more properties of the raytracer added to the config file, like, e.g., standard values for drawing.

 Playing around
 ---